MQRSHIYAN/RMN/README.md

 There are many settings we didn't perform in our paper, for example increasing the embedding size, stacking multiple LSTM layers, etc. The reason is that we have a limitted time to spend on shared GPUs.

 ## Data Processing
-Since we are interested mostly in long distant dependencies, we only select sentences whose lengths are in between 10 and 80 tokens.
+Since we are interested mostly in long distant dependencies, we only selected sentences whose lengths are in between 10 and 80 tokens (use this option `-max_seq_length 80 -min_seq_length 10`).
 If you want to compare to our results, ideally, you should use the same setting.

 ## TODO: